-If your groin injury was because of somebody else’s fault, you should consider getting legal advice as you may be entitled to make a groin injury claim for compensation.
+If your groin injury was because of somebody else’s fault, you should consider obtaining legal advice as you may be eligible to make a groin injury claim for compensation.

 Common Causes Of Groin Injury